-13. Entire Agreement. (a) This Agreement, together with any contemporaneous written agreements and any prior written agreements (to the extent not superseded by this Agreement) that relate to the offering of the Shares, represents the entire agreement between the Company and the Selling Shareholders, on one hand, and the Underwriters, on the other, with respect to the preparation of any preliminary prospectus, the Time of Sale Prospectus, the Prospectus, the conduct of the offering, and the purchase and sale of the Shares.
+13. Entire Agreement. (a)This Agreement, together with any contemporaneous written agreements and any prior written agreements (to the extent not superseded by this Agreement) that relate to the offering of the Shares, represents the entire agreement between the Company and the Selling Shareholders, on one hand, and the Underwriters, on the other, with respect to the preparation of any preliminary prospectus, the Time of Sale Prospectus, the Prospectus, the conduct of the offering, and the purchase and sale of the Shares.

 - (b) The Company acknowledges that in connection with the offering of the Shares: (i) the Underwriters have acted at arm's length, are not agents of, and owe no fiduciary duties to, the Company or any other person, (ii) the Underwriters owe the Company only those duties and obligations set forth in this Agreement and prior written agreements (to the extent not superseded by this Agreement), if any, and (iii) the Underwriters may have interests that differ from those of the Company.
 The Company waives to the full extent permitted by applicable law any claims it may have against the Underwriters arising from an alleged breach of fiduciary duty in connection with the offering of the Shares. - 14.
 Counterparts.
 This Agreement may be signed in two or more counterparts, each of which shall be an original, with the same effect as if the signatures thereto and hereto were upon the same instrument. - 15.
 Governing Law Provisions.
 This Agreement shall be governed by and construed in accordance with the internal laws of the State of New York. - (a) Consent to Jurisdiction.
 Any legal suit, action or proceeding arising out of or based upon this Agreement or the transactions contemplated hereby ("Related Proceedings") may be instituted in the federal courts of the United States of America located in the City and County of New York or the courts of the State of New York in each case located in the City and County of New York (collectively, the "Specified Courts"), and each party irrevocably submits to the exclusive jurisdiction (except for suits, actions, or proceedings instituted in regard to the enforcement of a judgment of any Specified Court in a Related Proceeding (a "Related Judgment") as to which such jurisdiction is non-exclusive) of the Specified Courts in any Related Proceeding.
-Each Selling Shareholder irrevocably appoints Norton Rose Fulbright LLP as its authorized agent in the Borough of Manhattan in the City of New York upon which process may be served in any Related Proceeding, and agrees that service of any process, summons, notice or document by mail to such party's address set forth in Section 17 hereof shall be effective service of process for any Related Proceeding brought in any Specified Court.
-The parties irrevocably and unconditionally waive any objection to the laying of venue of any Related Proceeding in the Specified Court has been brought in an inconvenient forum. - (b) Waiver of Immunity.
+Service of any process, summons, notice or document by mail to such party's address set forth below shall be effective service of process for any Related Proceeding brought in any Specified Court.
+The parties irrevocably and unconditionally waive any objection to the laying of venue of any Related Proceeding brought in any Specified Court has been brought in an inconvenient forum. - (b) Waiver of Immunity.
 With respect to any Related Proceeding, each party irrevocably waives, to the fullest extent permitted by applicable law, all immunity (whether on the basis of sovereignty or otherwise) from jurisdiction, service of process, attachment (both before and after judgment) and execution to which it might otherwise be entitled in the Specified Courts, and with respect to any Related Judgment, each party waives any such immunity in the Specified Courts or any other court of competent jurisdiction, and will not raise or claim or cause to be pleaded any such immunity at or in respect of any such Related Proceeding or Related Judgment, including, without limitation, any immunity pursuant to the United States Foreign Sovereign Immunities Act of 1976, as amended.